 The Brothers Gillespie at Cafe No9

 Described by Folk Radio UK as ‘weaving an especially compelling magic’, and ‘showing British acoustic music in its best possible light’, Northumbrian duo The Brothers Gillespie make music that is animated by lyrical songwriting, fine fingerstyle guitar playing, multi- instrumental musicianship and ‘the glorious tones of their blood harmony’ (Sam Lee).
 Brothers James and Sam Gillespie found their sound growing up in the fells and valleys of Northumberland, their songs often describing relationships with wild places and the experience of finding oneself in a world alive with soul.
 The music comes to them most strongly when walking in the borderlands with their packs and instruments which remains a regular practice for them.
 This spirit is channeled into their live performances which have a rare and intimate energy, both ethereal and earthy, romantic and radical.
-Doors 7PM TICKETS
+Doors 7PM TICKETS sold out

 Friday 27th February